 • What was heather used for in the past?
-[Fuel, brushes, brooms, baskets, thatching, bedding, croft walls, dye]

-• Which animals feed on heather?
+[Fuel, brushes, brooms, baskets, thatching, bedding, croft walls, dye] • Which animals feed on heather?
 [Red grouse, birds, bees] • Which heather is lucky?
-[White]

-Find out about the plants listed in the poem:

-Asphodel: what was this used for by women in the sixteenth century?
+[White] • Find out about the plants listed in the poem: Asphodel: what was this used for by women in the sixteenth century?
 [Dying their hair yellow] Find out the Latin origin of the second part of the botanical name, Ossifragum.
-[Bone-breaking, believed to be the cause of cruppany, in sheep that ate it] Find a picture and write a two line description.
-Bilberry: what has this been used for?
-[Eaten raw; cooked in pies; jellies; remedy for diarrhoea; dye for paper, linen and wool; source of vitamin D] Find out other names for or brittleness of the bones, the bilberry and which animals fed on it.
+[Bone-breaking, believed to be the cause of cruppany, heather or brittleness of the bones, in sheep that ate it] Find a picture and write a two line description. • Bilberry: what has this been used for?
+[Eaten raw; cooked in pies; jellies; remedy for diarrhoea; dye for paper, linen and wool; source of vitamin D1 Find out other names for the bilberry and which animals fed on it.
 [Crowberry.
 Fed on by grouse, ptarmigan, other moorland birds, moth catheather erpillars such as the black mountain, mountain burnet and broad-bordered white underwing.]
+Cotton-grass: what were the fluffy heads of these plants once used for?
+[Candlewicks; stuffing pillows and matresses] + Tormentil: what was this used for? ['Killing poison from the heart;' 'to appease rage and torment of the teeth;' red dye for clothing; roots used for tanning hides]